harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 11. Fryburg DA.
 Insulin-like growth factor I exerts growth hormone- and insulin-like actions on human muscle protein metabolism.
 Am J Physiol Endocrinol Metab 267: E331–E336, 1994.

-[So IGF-1 administration both stimulates protein synthesis and inhibitsprotein degradation in muscle &amp;amp; the entire body.
+[So IGF-1 administration both stimulates protein synthesis and inhibitsprotein degradation in muscle & the entire body.
 However the reduction in protein degradation in muscle is unique to this hormone as this is not a benefit of GH's sole actions, of insulin's actions or of androgen action.]
 - - -

 Androgens